AbhinavMir/toc/content/blog/shannon-entropy.md

 ### A minimal data compression algorithm

 A minimal Pythonic implementation can be found [here](https://raw.githubusercontent.com/AbhinavMir/toc/main/code/compression/compression.py) and a C implementation can be found [here](https://raw.githubusercontent.com/AbhinavMir/toc/main/code/compression/compression.c).
 However, for whatever reason, my C compression is larger than original data - which is not ... compressed, but the Python one works perfectly.

+## Lower Entropic Bounds

+A lower entropy bound, in the context of information theory and probability theory, is a mathematical constraint that establishes the minimum amount of entropy or uncertainty in a given probability distribution or information source.
+Entropy, often represented by the letter "H," measures the randomness or unpredictability of a set of outcomes.
+It quantifies the average amount of information needed to describe or represent those outcomes.

+The concept of a lower entropy bound is significant because it sets a fundamental limit on how much uncertainty or randomness can be reduced or compressed in a particular context.
+In other words, it defines the minimum level of uncertainty that must be preserved or transmitted when encoding information or processing data.
+This limit is typically expressed as a lower bound on the entropy value and is useful in various applications, including:

+1. Data Compression: In data compression algorithms, a lower entropy bound helps determine the minimum size of compressed data.
+It ensures that no compression method can achieve a smaller compressed size without violating the lower bound.
+Shannon's entropy coding, such as Huffman coding, takes advantage of this concept to design efficient compression schemes.

+2. Communication Theory: Lower entropy bounds are essential in communication theory to assess the efficiency of data transmission and encoding.
+They indicate the minimum number of bits required to represent messages accurately, considering the inherent uncertainty in the data.

+3. Information Security: In cryptography and information security, understanding lower entropy bounds is crucial for assessing the strength of encryption methods.
+It ensures that encrypted data remains sufficiently random and secure.
+(More about this on my other blog, [Ciphertxt)](https://www.ciphertxt.xyz/introduction/pseudrandom-generators))

+To establish a lower entropy bound for a specific probability distribution, mathematical techniques, inequalities, and properties of the distribution are used.
+The bound serves as a theoretical benchmark that guides the design of algorithms, protocols, and systems that process or transmit information.

+For example, in the context of a fair coin toss (a binary probability distribution), the lower entropy bound would be 1 bit because, in the worst-case scenario, you need one bit to represent each outcome (heads or tails).
+Any encoding scheme that tries to represent the outcomes in fewer than 1 bit would violate this lower bound and result in information loss.

+Overall, a lower entropy bound provides a fundamental constraint on the processing, representation, and communication of information, ensuring that certain levels of uncertainty are preserved or accounted for in various applications.

+## Proving the lower entropy bound

+1. **Random Permutation:** We have a set of \(n\) elements, and we choose a random permutation of these elements with a uniform distribution.
+The entropy of this random permutation is given by \(H[X] = \log_2(n!)\), which measures the uncertainty or information content associated with the possible orderings.

+2. **Comparisons:** We perform a series of pairwise comparisons (\(Y_1, Y_2, \ldots, Y_t\)) to determine the order of these elements.
+These comparisons are dependent on the actual permutation, which we denoted as \(X\).

+3. **Reconstruction:** When we have enough comparisons (\(t\) is sufficiently large), we can reconstruct the original permutation \(X\) from these comparisons.
+In other words, \(X\) is a function of \(Y_1, Y_2, \ldots, Y_t\).

+Now, the crucial insight here is that the entropy (uncertainty) associated with the reconstructed permutation \(X\) cannot be greater than the entropy of the comparisons themselves.
+This intuitively makes sense because the information content required to describe the order of elements should not exceed the information content of the comparisons.

+To formalize this, we use Stirling's formula \(\log_2(n!) \approx n \log_2(n)\).
+Therefore, we can conclude that \(\Omega(n \log_2(n))\) comparisons are required to reconstruct the random permutation \(X\) accurately.

+In simpler terms, this lower bound tells us that as the number of elements (\(n\)) grows, the number of necessary comparisons to reconstruct a random permutation increases at least as fast as \(n \log_2(n)\).
+This is a fundamental result with implications in various areas, including sorting algorithms and information theory.